ansible/ansible/docs/docsite/rst/scenario_guides/guide_azure.rst

 Dynamic Inventory Script
 ------------------------

-If you are not familiar with Ansible's dynamic inventory scripts, check out `Intro to Dynamic Inventory <http://docs.ansible.com/ansible/intro_dynamic_inventory.html>`_.
+If you are not familiar with Ansible's dynamic inventory scripts, check out :ref:`Intro to Dynamic Inventory <intro_dynamic_inventory>`.

 The Azure Resource Manager inventory script is called azure_rm.py.
 It authenticates with the Azure API exactly the same as the
 Azure modules, which means you will either define the same environment variables described above in `Using Environment Variables`_,